 Clinical integration is collaborative, coordinated care among health care providers.
 The focus is on improved quality, increased efficiency and reduced costs.
-A clinically integrated network may include physicians, acute and post-acute facilities, and other types of healthcare providers, such as pharmacies.
-Clinically integrated networks develop clinical protocols, measure performance against the protocols, build care management systems to engage patients, implement technology to support these initiatives, and reward providers for high quality care.
-As a result, communities should become healthier, patients should be more engaged, and health care should be better coordinated.
+A clinically integrated network may include physicians, acute and post-acute facilities, and other types of healthcare providers, such as durable medical equipment suppliers.
+Clinically integrated networks develop clinical protocols, measure performance against the protocols, build care management systems to engage patients, implement technology to support these initiatives, and reward providers for high quality care, resulting in healthier communities, patient engagement, and care.

-As health insurance costs continue to rise, health plans are reducing payments for volume and are instead rewarding value.
-Payment models are moving from fee-for-service payments to value based contracts that provide incentives for quality and efficiency.
+As health insurance costs continue to rise, health purchasers are reducing payments for volume and are instead rewarding value.
+Payment models are moving from fee-for-service to value based with shared savings risk.
 Clinically integrated networks provide the infrastructure for value based contracting through technology and systems designed to reduce variation in care, manage chronic disease and coordinate care across the continuum.

-St. Luke’s Care Network expects to receive incentive payments earned through value based contracts with payors and purchasers.
-After covering certain expenses, St. Luke’s Care Network plans to distribute incentive payments to physicians and other participating providers based on quality and efficiency.
+As St. Luke’s Care Network (SLCN) receives shared savings payments from value based contracts with payors and purchasers, the incentive payments will be distributed to physicians and other participating providers based on the SLCN incentive distribution guidelines which focus on quality and efficiency.

 Among other benefits, participating physicians will have access to: